allthroughthenight/allthroughthenight.github.io/_posts/2023-02-01-reading-more.md

 title: "Reading More"
 ---

 Late last year I needed to read through two ~400 page text books in about 2 months.
 I first tried reading them, then after calculating how much time it'd take, I found I wouldn't finish in time.
-Free text to speech options did what I needed good enough, so I paid for [Speechify](https://speechify.com/).
+Free text to speech options didn't do what I needed, so I paid for [Speechify](https://speechify.com/).
 The main reason is that I could use digital textbooks as they were and it wouldn't reformat them weirdly.
 The next reason was that it highlight the words as it was reading.
 So instead of just sitting and trying to stay awake to the audio, I could follow along while it was reading.

 After I finished the books I thought about getting back into audio books.
 Speechify is able to do the same with audiobooks, but other prepackaged service did it better and with less fuss.